kaichiuwong/hrl_unity_demo/docs/Readme.md

    ```

 ## Switch to Hierarchical Trainer
-1. Modify the number of observation of Brain in Unity
+1. Modify the number of observation of Brain in Unity with the Manager Observation
 2. Export a new executable
 3. Rename 'ppo.hca' folder to 'ppo' folder.
 4. Rename one of 'trainer_HRL.py' to 'trainer.py' in ppo folder.
 5. Restart the training as above steps

 ## Switch back to Original Trainer
-1. Modify the number of observation of Brain in Unity back to the original setting
+1. Modify the number of observation of Brain in Unity back to the original setting (Without Manager Observation)
 2. Export a new executable
 3. Rename 'ppo.org' folder to 'ppo' folder.
 4. Restart the training as above steps